A guide to buying a used CBR600F or a CBR650F. Or if you are really lucky, a used CBR650R!

 CBR actually stands for “City Bike Racing”.
-Never mind that CBR600RR stands for “City Bike Racing… Race Replica”, a contradiction… but by the point the 600RR range was released (in 2003), CBR was more of a brand name than an acronym.
+Never mind that CBR600RR stands for “City Bike Racing… Race Replica”, a contradiction.
+By the point the 600RR range was released (in 2003), CBR was more of a brand name than an acronym.

 There are so many related motorcycles out there that I need to clarify what this is NOT: This is not a CBR600RR buyers guide or a CB600F buyer’s guide.

 - The CBR600RR is the “race replica” version of the CBR600F, much more oriented towards the track, and not as street-friendly (with a more aggressive position, compact frame, and higher-tuned torque curve).
 They’re awesome motorcycles, even just to look at, let alone to fling around a track.
 But they’re of less interest to the average buyer (like me, and probably you), the vast majority of whom want something that can be driven day to day.